University of Louisville

 See also academic degrees

-Lowercase degree names: The department offers a master of arts and a master of arts in teaching.
+Lowercase degree names: The department offers a bachelor of science in secondary education and a master of arts in teaching.

 Avoid abbreviations in body copy: Jane Smith earned her bachelor's degree in English and then went on to gain a master's in biology and a doctorate of medicine.